Scranton residents dealing with a smelly situation

 “Our dispatcher did not realize that the issue was located on a private shared lateral.
 One of our crew members was sent out to jet the line, but did not perform any work upon discovering that it was a shared lateral on private property.”

 “There is no sewer line.
 This is all French drains.
 Over 100 years old.
-They won’t even come out if it is clogged to suck it out.” explains Noll.
+They won’t even come out if it is clogged to suck it out,” explained Noll.

 Noll says it’s not the resident’s responsibility.